liamhays/sphero-ble/README.md

 ## Services and characteristics
-On connection, three services are available to access by the Bluetooth
+On connection, three services are available to the Bluetooth master:
-master:

 | UUID                                   | Service                                                   |
 |----------------------------------------|-----------------------------------------------------------|